 Rev. Springer was a teacher and provided instruction to Mr. Lincoln’s sons in their early education.
 A record book on display at Grace lists Abraham Lincoln’s name among donations for a new church building.
 On October 23, 1855, Mr. Lincoln pledged $20 for the construction of the first church building.
 Mr. Lincoln’s $20 in 1855 is worth $600 today.

 Church Ledger showing Abraham Lincoln's 20 dollar pledge for construction of the first church building.

 In 1854, the English and German speaking members chose to organize into two separate congregations.
 At that time, the English speaking members became the English Evangelical Lutheran Church of the City of Springfield.
 Although it took four years, the first church building was constructed in 1859 at the corner of Sixth and Madison Streets.
 In 1891, the congregation adopted the name of Grace Evangelical Lutheran Church, and the cornerstone of the present church was laid a year later.
 On March 19, 1893, the congregation dedicated the new building on the corner of 7th and Capitol Streets.

 Cornerstone of Grace Lutheran Church located in the northwest corner of the building at 7th and Capitol streets.

 Earliest picture of the church taken back in 1903.

-In 1912, the church was re-frescoed, an oak floor was laid in the auditorium, and electric lights were installed.
+Updates to the current building began taking place in 1912, the church was re-frescoed, an oak floor was laid in the auditorium, and electric lights were installed.
 The parish education building was added to the original structure in 1926.
-The sanctuary, which originally faced north and south, was turned, the chancel was relocated to the east, and the ceiling was vaulted, exposing its massive beams in 1942.
+The sanctuary, which originally faced south, was turned, the chancel was relocated to the east, and the ceiling was vaulted exposing its massive beams in 1942.